slipke/csm_ss15_sem_team_vagrant/lamp-apache/puppet/README.md

 ### Installation with vagrant

-Check first if you have installed vagrant, virtualbox, puppet and librarian-puppet.
+Check first if you have installed Vagrant, Virtualbox, Puppet and librarian-puppet.
 After that run the following commands:

 * `git clone https://github.com/slipke/csm_ss15_sem_team_vagrant.git` and `cd lamp-apache/puppet`
 * `librarian-puppet install`